hmito/esj72web/web/regist_session.md

 Forum is organized by the committees of the Ecological Society of Japan to solicit the opinions of a wide range of members on issues related to the management of the Ecological Society of Japan and ecology that the Society is working on, to promote information sharing among members, and to build consensus within the Society through wide-ranging discussions.

 - Duration of the session is 90 minutes.
+Speakers are required to present on-site.
 - Members (regular, student, and emeritus members, the same below) may attend the forum free of charge, regardless of whether or not they have applied to attend the conference.
 Members will be notified of the URL of Zoom, where the forum will be held, by e-mail prior to the meeting.
 - Non-member conference attendees (those who have paid the registration fee) may also participate in the forum.